aviumlabs/phoenix-compose/README.md

 Generating your repository...

-### Create and Clone a New Public Repository with GitHub CLI
+### Create and Clone a New Repository with GitHub CLI

     $ gh repo create <application_name> -c -d "Application description" --public \